MayaHaynesPrincess48/Libmetabot1/README.md

 # LibCatalog

-LibCatalog is a comprehensive library management system that combines traditional cataloging methods with AI-assisted features to streamline the process of organizing and managing library resources.
+LibCatalog is a modern, comprehensive library management system that combines traditional cataloging methods with AI-assisted features to streamline the process of organizing and managing library resources.

 ## Features

-- **Manual Cataloging**: Create and edit bibliographic records manually, generate MARC21 data, and assign initial classifications.
+- **Manual Cataloging**: Create and edit bibliographic records manually.
-- **AI-Assisted Cataloging**: Leverage AI to automatically generate bibliographic records, suggest classifications, and streamline the cataloging process.
+- **AI-Assisted Cataloging**: Leverage AI to automate and enhance the cataloging process.
-- **Classification Tools**: Verify existing classifications or convert between Dewey Decimal (DDC) and Library of Congress (LCC) systems.
+- **Classification Tools**: Work with Dewey Decimal (DDC) and Library of Congress (LCC) systems.
-- **Index Management**: Create and manage subject headings, generate indexes for your catalog, and organize your collection.
+- **Index Management**: Create and manage subject headings and indexes.
-- **Authority Control**: Manage authorized headings, extract and standardize metadata, and ensure consistency across your catalog.
+- **Authority Control**: Ensure consistency across your catalog.
-- **Integration with Open Library and Google Books APIs**: Fetch and supplement book information from these extensive databases.
+- **User-Friendly Interface**: Easy-to-use React-based frontend for efficient library management.

+## Project Structure

+The project is divided into two main parts:

+- `client/`: React-based frontend application
+- `server/`: Node.js/Express backend server

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:

 - Node.js (v14.0.0 or later)
+- npm or yarn
 - MongoDB
-- npm or yarn

-## Installation
+## Quick Start

 1. Clone the repository: